 Memento Yearbook makes proofing easy - just follow these easy steps!

-- Create watermarked low-resolution pdfs of your pages to share with proofreaders.
+- When your book is complete, you may create watermarked low-resolution pdfs of your pages to share with proofreaders.
 You can render a single page (eg. provide homeroom teachers with their portrait pages to review for name misspellings and missing students), or render the entire book for a thorough review by several team members.
 The pdf files may be viewed on a computer or printed for mark-up review.

-- After preliminary reviews, create an online proof.
+- After preliminary reviews and corrections, create an online proof.
 The online proof shows each page in detail.
 The editor-in-chief reviews each page, either approving the page to lock it from additional editing, or rejects the page, providing comments to direct revisions.

 - When your book is ready to go to the printer, submit it.
 Your yearbook company will be able to review it, and if necessary, send it back to you for final changes.
 If it is good to go, then they'll approve it and print it.